 There are many reasons why someone might change their risk level, although it probably isn’t the best idea to make this decision based on an impulse or emotion.

-For most people, the level of risk they chose when they started investing will remain the same.
-As investing is for the long-term, your investment style should reflect your approach to risk and your financial situation and not factor in any current market movements.
+The level of risk you choose when you start investing may remain the same all the way through your journey.
+As investing is for the long-term, your investment style will reflect your approach to risk and your financial situation and not factor in any current market movements.

 What about during market crashes or dips?

 And that’s what happens with investments during market dips.
-You still have all the investments you bought at full retail price, but you also have the opportunity to grab some more while the price is low.
+You still have all the investments you bought at full retail price, even if they've gone down in value, but you could also have the opportunity to grab some more while the price is low.

 What about when the markets are strong?

-Essentially, it doesn’t matter if the market is doing well or if it’s trending downwards - you should always aim to invest using a strategy that is right for your financial needs.
+Essentially, it doesn’t matter if the market is doing well or if it’s trending downwards.
+The idea is to aim to invest using a strategy that is right for your financial needs.

 Are there other ways to manage market dips?

-If you’re invested with Wealthify and are thinking about changing to a different risk style, then please get in touch with our Customer Care team.
-All their information can be found in our Help Centre.
+If you’re invested with Wealthify and are thinking about changing to a different risk style, then please get in touch with our Customer Care team who will be able to help you.
+All the information on how to contact them can be found in our Help Centre.